Stop Waiting for the Other Shoe To Drop

 How Somatic Therapy Helps

-Together, we slow things down so you can start to notice what’s happening inside—where you clench, where you collapse, where you hold your breath or your voice.
-And then, little by little, we work with those patterns—not to force them to change, but to offer them something they didn’t have before: understanding, choice, and safety.
+Together, we slow things down so you can start to notice what’s happening inside.
+We work with those patterns—not to force them to change, but to offer them something they didn’t have before: understanding, choice, and safety.

 Shame and fear were a prison.

 For a long time, I didn’t feel comfortable in my own skin.
 My emotions felt overwhelming, and I didn’t know how to let people care for me.
-I questioned my worth and tried to hold it all together, but I never felt good enough.
+I tried to hold it all together, but I never felt good enough.

 Healing began when I stopped fighting my feelings and started listening to them.